kouamojulesquentin/MAST-AnalogTest/Doxygen_Doc/MastDev/Mainpage.md

 @section Plugins
 Mast behavior can be adapted to user needs using [plugins][Plugins] extension points.

+@section Mast Options
+See Mast [Options] can be configured through configuration file and/or command line.

 @section Build
 For building Mast projects, see README.txt, README.linux.txt, README.Windows.txt and README.cmake.txt